Reality Runner SteamVR Driver & App

 When you want to use your RealityRunner sensor with SteamVR integration, launch the RealityRunner App.
 You should be able to launch it from your desktop, or from the Windows Search bar.

 Once the app launches, you’ll see status indicators on the Overview page.
 If all of the indicators are green, your RealityRunner should be hooked into SteamVR.
-If any aren’t green, mouse-over them for tips on how to debug.
+If any aren’t green, mouse-over them for tips on how to troubleshoot.
 See the Troubleshooting section if you can’t get it working.

-Device Settings
+VR Settings

 First, choose your Virtual Device Mode, between SteamVR and Virtual Gamepad.

 • Custom: Need something in between?
-Customize the behavior with the Virtual Device Setting sliders
+Customize the behavior with the Virtual Device Setting sliders.

 These “Virtual Device” settings are: